 What can I do to improve period acne?

 There are some things you can do to help combat period acne.
 Now, if yours is severe, you’re probably already under the care of a professional.
 But if you’re not, please see one as soon as possible.
 You don’t have to suffer.
 There are several medical solutions that can work wonders when all else has failed.
-Admittedly they mostly involve taking birth control pills that add extra oestrogen to your body and help rebalance the oil production of your skin.
+Admittedly they mostly involve taking birth control pills that add extra estrogen to your body and help rebalance the oil production of your skin.
 They do, though, come with increased risk of blood clots, so a six-month course is generally the limit.

 Then there are dermatologist-only therapies that can help lower the production of sebum but can lead to very dry skin.
 But before you get there, you may well be given oral antibiotics to help kill the bacteria that can cause inflamed skin.
 The good news is that many patients see an end to their acne around six months after starting treatment.

 For the rest of us, who live with mild to moderate acne every few weeks, or if you feel a medical solution isn’t right for you, don’t worry – there are some practical things you can do to help make the whole thing more bearable.
 First and foremost is great skin hygiene.
-Pamper your skin a little more in the run up to your period, choosing products that are non-comedogenic, which means they’re oil free and won’t lead to clogged pores.
+Pamper your skin a little more in the run-up to your period, choosing products that are non-comedogenic, which means they’re oil-free and won’t lead to clogged pores.
 And definitely no touching.
 And no picking.
 Seriously.
 Not only can it leave scars, but it’ll just spread the bacteria around, so really, no picking.

 But here’s something that’s perhaps even more important.
 Try and relax.
 As I mentioned right at the beginning, stress can have a huge impact on your hormones.
 And given the last year or so, you’re probably about as stressed as you’ve ever been.
 Which means finding a way to relax is probably as important as it’s ever been.
 Have a long bath, take a walk, talk to your loved ones, binge RuPaul’s Drag Race on Netflix.
 Whatever works for you, do it.
 Because it’s not just your skin that will benefit from a little me-time.